Skip to main content

 Run: First release: 2003 / Total releases: 6

-What I'd target: Best rookie refractors, strongest low-numbered color, and only the cleanest marquee-player autos or rookie parallels.
+What I'd target: Best rookie refractors, golds, X-Fractors, true low-numbered color, and only the cleanest marquee-player autograph or rookie-parallel examples.

 #5.
 Topps Stadium Club